-To create a spread sheet, first go to the Information Store dropdown, and select the Spread Sheet option;
+To create a spreadsheet, go to the Information Store dropdown, and select the Spreadsheet option;

-This takes you into the Formula Editor, where you can find your spread sheet (which we just created).
+This opens the Formula Editor, where you can find your spreadsheet we just created.

-Double click on the name of your spread sheet, and it will be added to the text box as above.
-There is also a cell reference here, which is where you can tell your simulation which cell in the spread sheet to look at for this Activity’s timing information.
+Double click on the name of your spreadsheet to add it to the text box as above and open a preview of the spreadsheet to the right.
+There is also a cell reference here, which is where you can tell your simulation which cell in the spreadsheet to look at for this activity’s timing information.

-This is Activity 1, and we are only going to consider Product Type 1 at the moment, so we want to reference cell [1,1]. (it is worth noting at this point that Simul8 uses the spread sheet convention [c,r], not [r,c].
+This is Activity 1, and we are only going to consider Product Type 1 at the moment, so we reference cell [1,1].

 Choose cell [1,1] and click OK.